yaquake/mcsite/README.md

+# Major update

+The project was rebuild.
+Created 3 (three) apps instead of one.
+FBV changed by CBV where it was necessary.

 # Property Management company website

-This is a website I created for a local based property management company.
+This is a website I created during my internship in a local based property management company.
 Project uses Python, Django, PostgreSQL, Celery, and Redis as a cache engine and a message broker.

 ## Installation